matiaspakua/tech.notes.io/pages/software_engineering/generative_ai.md

 * **Generative AI**: A specific type of AI that focuses on creating new content (text, images, music) as its primary function.
 * **Discriminative AI**: A broader category of AI that analyzes and categorizes existing data.
 * **Subcategories of AI**: The text mentions various subcategories like reactive AI (self-driving cars), limited memory AI (weather forecasting), Theory of mind AI (customer service chatbots), and others.
-* **Key Distinction**: Generative AI is specifically designed to create new content, while other AI subcategories might generate content as a secondary function.
+* **Key Distinction**: <mark style="background: #BBFABBA6;">Generative AI is specifically designed to create new content, while other AI subcategories might generate content as a secondary function.</mark>

 ### Understanding how Generative AI works